 In residence Jan 21 - Feb 10 2019

-A Supposed Truth premieres at the 2019 Adelaide Fringe Festival on February 14 2019.
+A Supposed Truth premiered at the 2019 Adelaide Fringe Festival.

 After graduating from the Adelaide College for the Arts in 2004, Jessie worked with Melbourne company BalletLab in 2005 & 2006, and travelled with the company to perform in their work ‘Ampliﬁcation’ in Romania & Bulgaria.
 In 2010 Jessie worked with Lucy Guerin and Tere O’Connor in a HotBed Residency, and with Luke George as part of Melbourne independent collective Phantom Limb on ‘Further Fantasy’.
 Jessie worked with Adelaide choreographer Daniel Jaber on ‘Degradation’, and ‘Scum’ and joined him in Malaysia on an AsiaLink Residency at Rimban Dahan, to perform in ‘WG Spiel’.
 In 2013 she performed in Alison Currie’s ‘Build.
 Hold.
 Destroy’ as part of the Adelaide Fringe Window World.
 In 2014 Jessie performed in the Adelaide Fringe Festival in ‘MONO’ by Melbourne company House of VnHoly.
 Jessie spent time in New York doing an internship with Movement Research Centre in 2008, and in 2012 with Danspace Project.
 Jessie travelled back to New York in 2015 to partake in Movement Research’s MELT Festival, a 5 week intense series of workshops with Jeremy Nelson, KJ Holmes, Vicky Shick, Jimena Paz, Kyle DeCamp, Juliette Mapp, Barbara Mahler, Donna Uchizono, Darrell Jones,Yvonne Meir, RosAnne Spradlin, Hristoula Harakas, Steven Petronio, and Trisha Brown Dance Company.